 One such tool is the Carnegie Energy and Environmental Compatibility [CEEC] model, a multiple criteria model that quantifies each solar installation based on environmental and technical compatibility.
 The CEEC model is a decision support tool that develops a spatial environment and technical compatibility index that outputs 3 tiers: Compatible, Potentially Compatible, and Incompatible.
-The model was designed for use in California and is capable of identifying environmentally low-conflict areas based on resource constraints and opportunities.
+The model was designed for use in California and can identify environmentally low-conflict areas based on resource constraints and opportunities.